codiser69/My-vault/3-FINAL notes/2.POLITY/Federalism--The Basics.md

 **Summary:**
 Federalism is a system of government that aims to balance power between a central government and smaller local governments.
 It seeks to ensure representation and governance at both the national and local levels, allowing for a more tailored approach to the diverse needs of a country's population.

-I hope this explanation helps clarify the concept of federalism!
-If you have any more questions or would like to dive deeper into any aspect of federal systems, feel free to ask. 😊